1. When is the application deadline?

 5. Do I need to mail hard copies of my unofficial transcripts?

 Not during the applicant stage.
-Please see the Graduate and Professional Education’s website for further details.
+Please see the Graduate College’s website for further details.

 6. When will a decision be made?